Quick commerce in Paris

 Parisians have mixed feelings about the arrival of these new services

-94% of Parisians under 30 are familiar with the concept and 29% have already used it.
+94% of Parisians under 30 are familiar with the concept, and 29% have already used it.

 Representative sample of the Parisian population according to the quota method: 1028 respondents.

-Study dates: May 10-17, 2022.
+Study dates: May 10 to 17, 2022.

-Source of respondents: Facebook and Instagram.
+Respondent source: Facebook and Instagram.